bitstadium/HockeySDK-Mac/README.md

    - Drag HockeySDK-Mac from the Project Navigator left sidebar to the list in the new Copy Files phase.

 5. Continue with the chapter "Setup HockeySDK-Mac framework".
+6. If Xcode requires to sign all frameworks, add `--deep` to the `OTHER_CODE_SIGN_FLAGS` build settings of your app target

 ## Setup HockeySDK-Mac